Project Status: Underway - Construction

 On March 2, 2017, sealed bids for the project were opened and read aloud by the County’s Purchasing Division.
 After evaluating these and determining the lowest responsive and responsible bidder, the Board of Supervisors voted unanimously and awarded a contract for the construction of the reservoir to MEB Haymes Joint Venture LLC for $137.4 million on April 25, 2017.
 This was lower than the design engineer’s estimate, and the seven bids received ranged from $137.4 million to $209.4 million.
 MEB Haymes Joint Venture LLC is comprised of MEB General Contractors of Chesapeake and Haymes Brothers, Inc. of Chatham.

 Construction on Cobbs Creek Reservoir began in June of 2017.
-Since mobilizing the contractor has been clearing areas of land to construct the access road to the pump station, the pump station site, the soil borrow areas for the soils used to construct the dams (main, saddle and access road dams).
+Since mobilizing the contractor has been clearing areas of land to construct the access road to the pump station, the pump station site, and the soil borrow areas for the soils used to construct the dams (main, saddle and access road dams).
 In addition, preparation work for excavation of the pump station and installation of the coffer dam to allow installation of the intake structure in the James River is ongoing.
 The contractor has continued to blast and excavate for the intake structures and pump station wet well.
 They have reached that finished foundation elevation of the bottom of the pump station wet well.
-The Cobbs Creek diversion to allow installation of the 84-inch inlet/out pipe to the dam and the inlet/out tower at the dam to facilitate the beginning of main dam construction.
+The Cobbs Creek diversion has been installed to allow installation of the 84-inch inlet/outlet pipe to the dam and the inlet/out tower at the dam to facilitate the beginning of main dam construction.
 Additionally, the contractor has blasted, began tying rebar, and pouring concrete in the footprint of the Inlet/Outlet Tower and the piping for the Tower.
 The Quarry has also been defined for rip rap and onsite aggregates, and the contractor has begun blasting.
 Right now, rip rap or road base stone is being collected out of the Quarry.
 Upcoming, the contractor should begin blasting and processing aggregates from the Quarry for the on-site concrete plant, begin placing the test section for the grout curtain and slurry wall in the main dam, and begin excavating the saddle dam core trench.

 Construction of this project is anticipated to be completed in approximately 4 years, and the reservoir is expected to be fully operational in 2022.